 The preferred curative treatment of primary bone cancer is surgery.

-It also aims to assess the effectiveness of these treatments in patients with inoperable primary pelvic or spinal bone cancer, with the hope to set national standards of radiotherapy care across the UK and reduce the risk of primary bone cancers relapsing.
+The clinical fellowship funded by BCRT allowed the establishment of protocols and the assessment of these techniques in bone cancer patients.
+To determine if these methods can improve survival rates for patients that would respond best to IMRT or PT.
+An important objective was also to assess the effectiveness of these treatments in patients with inoperable primary pelvic or spinal bone cancer, to set national standards of radiotherapy care across the UK and reduce the risk of relapse.

 When these techniques were applied to a group of young female Ewing sarcoma of the pelvis patients; both IMRT and PT resulted in excellent sparing of bowel, rectum, and bladder.
 PT offered superior sparing of the head of the femur, uterus, vagina, and ovaries.
 This approach may translate into a reduction in long term treatment related toxicity such as infertility, early menopause, and spontaneous fractures.